gvwilson/thirdbit/fiction/iffy/index.md

 he barked.
 "Now!"

-"All right, all right, don't get your frontal lobes in a twist."
+"All right, all right, don't get your lobes in a twist."
 She stood and raised her hands.
 "See?"
 The bot swayed gently from side to side beside her.